JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 [3] MyType(a, b, c) in Main at none:2
 ```

-The instance of the `MyType` type can be created using the default constructors as follows
+The instance of the `MyType` type can be created using the default constructors as follows.

 ```jldoctest structs
 julia> MyType(1, 2.3, "aaa")